ecbassey/Python_Capstone_Project/README.md

 ### Core Feature
 #### 1. Product Management:

-- Each product should be tracked
+- Each product will be tracked
 - This lets the store know what exists and how much is left.